 This one serves the large expat and traveller community over in an Cam Chau and Cua Dai Rd. market that Tiger but otherwise same same.
 It’s near Dingo Deli.

 Where to Buy Bread, Banh Mi in Hoi An

 You can buy a plain banh mi from any of the banh mi stalls, but to get them fresh from a bakery you need to go to Ba Le Markat ( Cho Ba Le ).
 There is a bakery on the main street right opposite the fruit and veg market.
 It only sells bread in the mornings until it runs out.

 Supermarkets and Mini Marts in Hoi An

 The nearest supermarket is in Danang in one of the big malls there, in Hoi An you will find mini marts like ours above.
 In all honesty they sell very little, only dried, processed goods and drinks.
 You need to get your noodles, fresh, from the markets.

 Your Pinterest Image

 So shopping in Hoi An is a little tricky, even for us as long-term Asia lovers and expert hagglers, but we’re good, we’re getting there.
-Hoi An market is absolutely a place you should visit if you’re in town, try to get there early or late at night, the days are long and hot and the market is best in dawn light or lit up, as all of Hoi An is, in the evenings.
+Hoi An central market, or any of the other markets are absolutely places you should visit if you’re in town, try to get there early or late at night, the days are long and hot and the market is best in dawn light or lit up, as all of Hoi An is, in the evenings.
 Want more on travel in Vietnam?
 Our full Vietnam Travel Blog and Guide is here for you.